ooni/ooni.org/content/post/2023-senegal-social-media-blocks/index.md

 The societal impact of Senegal’s June 2023 internet disruptions is suggested by the survey findings of this study.
 Senegalese survey respondents who experienced the outages and blocks on the ground described that they had an impact on Senegal’s economic activity and political stability, on their professional endeavors, their social and psychological health and well-being, and on the vulnerable or marginalized groups in Senegal.

 The fight against internet shutdowns required coordinated efforts and response.
-As internet shutdowns [spread to more countries in record numbers](https://accessnow.org/keepiton-2022-report), the community must continue to collaborate and use every available approach to prevent or prepare for internet shutdowns.
+As internet shutdowns [spread to more countries in record numbers](https://accessnow.org/keepiton-2022-report), the community must continue to collaborate and use every available approach to prevent, prepare or respond to internet shutdowns.
 [Read more](https://www.accessnow.org/campaign/keepiton/keepiton-faq/#the-coalition-campaign) on how you can join the fight to #KeepItOn.

 ## Acknowledgements